-Residential foreclosures cannot be initiated prior to May 4th, 2021 meaning that lenders can not start the process of forclsoure by issuing the "initial notice of intent" to foreclose.
-If you have already received the initial notice of intent or are concerned that your lender will puruse foreclosure, call the Maryland HOPE hotline at 1-877-462-7555.
+The foreclosure moratorium for federally-backed mortgages expired on July 31, 2021.
+If you have already received the initial notice of intent or are concerned that your lender will pursue foreclosure, call the Maryland HOPE hotline at 1-877-462-7555.

 The Consumer Financial Protection Bureau has created "Mortgage and housing assistance during the coronavirus national emergency" and a video to explain the options.

-The Federal Housing Finance Agency annouced help for homeowners who are having difficulty paying their mortgage due to the public health crisis.
+The Federal Housing Finance Agency announced help for homeowners who are having difficulty paying their mortgage due to the public health crisis.
 Click here for detailed information: MORTGAGE HELP FOR HOMEOWNERS IMPACTED BY THE CORONAVIRUS.

 Financial Institutions' Responses:

 The American Bankers Association has compiled an alphabetical list of publicly announced steps banks of all sizes have taken to respond to the crisis, including mortgage assistance plans.

 The MD&DC Credit Union Association has a consumer resource page on their website, including a link to each credit union's so you can check for their COVID 19 assistance programs.